simeononsecurity/simeononsecurity.ch/content/articles/demystifying-blockchain-security_-more-than-just-cryptocurrency/index.en.md

 In addition to their role in transaction privacy, ZKPs can also be used for other purposes, such as identity verification and authentication.
 By using ZKPs, blockchain networks can achieve a balance between privacy and transparency, addressing the concerns of both individuals and regulatory bodies.

 > **Tip**: When implementing ZKPs, it is important to carefully design the underlying cryptographic algorithms and ensure their robustness against potential attacks.
-Additionally, regular audits and security assessments should be conducted to identify any vulnerabilities or weaknesses in the ZKP implementation.
+Also, regular audits and security assessments should be conducted to identify any vulnerabilities or weaknesses in the ZKP implementation.

 ### Homomorphic Encryption: Enabling Secure Data Processing